kcl-lang/modules/crossplane/README.md

 |**spec**|[PkgCrossplaneIoV1alpha1ControllerConfigSpec](#pkgcrossplaneiov1alpha1controllerconfigspec)|spec||
 ### EnvironmentConfig

-A EnvironmentConfig contains a set of arbitrary, unstructured values.
+An EnvironmentConfig contains user-defined unstructured values for use in a Composition.
+Read the Crossplane documentation for [more information about EnvironmentConfigs](https://docs.crossplane.io/latest/concepts/environment-configs).

 #### Attributes